In 2018 The Unconformity will support multiple artist residencies in Queenstown, a small mining town in remote western Tasmania.

 What support will be provided in Queenstown during my residency?

-Whilst artists will be provided with logistical support, artistic support through critical dialogue about Queenstown and their practice, and introductions to a range of Queenstown people, artists will be expected to be independent, self-sufficient and prepared to readily engage with Queenstown residents and local artists to achieve outcomes.
+Whilst artists will be provided with logistical support, artistic support through critical dialogue about Queenstown and their practice, and introductions to a range of Queenstown people, artists will be expected to be prepared to readily engage with Queenstown residents and local artists to achieve outcomes.

 Can I bring my family?

 Children, partners and family members are welcome to travel and stay with successful residency artists.